-The Urology Residency Program of the Department of Urology at the Icahn School of Medicine at Mount Sinai trains residents in all aspects of the medical and surgical evaluation and treatment of genitourinary disease, and offers residents the resources of the largest network of hospitals in New York.
+The Urology Residency Program of the Milton and Carroll Petrie Department of Urology at the Icahn School of Medicine at Mount Sinai provides residents the opportunity to train in all aspects of the medical and surgical evaluation and treatment of genitourinary disease.

 Examples of Research

 Harry Anastos, MD, has done research on urologic oncology and is now focusing on how to effectively and efficiently treat stones of the urinary tract.

 Shivaram Cumarasamy, MD, has done research in urologic oncology, with an emphasis on outcomes research and creating nomograms.